-•A-Excellent: Your work is outstanding in all three areas.
-It offers an integrated, insightful argument based on ample, sound evidence and is written in clear and engaging prose.

-•B-Good: Your work is strong in all three areas or is outstanding in one area while having significant weaknesses in another.

-•C-Needs Improvement: Your performance is adequate in one or more areas, but also has significant weaknesses in others, leaving the presentation fragmented, murky, or narrow.

-•D-Poor: Your work demonstrates notable weaknesses in all three areas.
-Remedial work may be needed to improve substantive understanding or basic communication skills.

-•E-Unacceptable: Your work has serious flaws in all areas or demonstrates limited engagement in the assignment.
+- •A-Excellent: Your work is outstanding in all three areas.
+It offers an integrated, insightful argument based on ample, sound evidence and is written in clear and engaging prose. - •B-Good: Your work is strong in all three areas or is outstanding in one area while having significant weaknesses in another. - •C-Needs Improvement: Your performance is adequate in one or more areas, but also has significant weaknesses in others, leaving the presentation fragmented, murky, or narrow. - •D-Poor: Your work demonstrates notable weaknesses in all three areas.
+Remedial work may be needed to improve substantive understanding or basic communication skills. - •E-Unacceptable: Your work has serious flaws in all areas or demonstrates limited engagement in the assignment.

-Participation grades will rest on discussions of the readings and engagement in class activities, especially in the Thursday discussion sections.
+Participation grades will rest on discussions of the readings and other course material as well as engagement in class activities.
 Adequate in-class participation will indicate that you completed the readings and were actively engaged in discussion.
-Simply being present for-but not actively participating in-the weekly discussion sessions will not earn a passing grade for this portion of the course.
-If you have questions about how we are evaluating participation or if you feel uncomfortable speaking in front of others, please see your teaching assistant or me as early in the semester as possible.
+Simply being present for-but not actively participating in-class will not earn a passing grade for this portion of the course.
+If you have questions about how we are evaluating participation or if you feel uncomfortable speaking in front of others, please see the teaching assistant or me as early in the semester as possible.